Are Probiotics Helpful for Relieving Constipation in Children?

 Probiotics are safe for children as long as they have a healthy immune system.
 Kids who have a weakened immune system for any reason shouldn't take them.
 Getting more probiotic bacteria may have another benefit too.
 According to some studies, kids who take probiotics get fewer colds and miss less days from school.
 This is probably related to the immune-enhancing effect of probiotics.

 Health Disclaimer.
 Copyright ©2014.
+Dr. Kristie Leong is a family practice physician and medical writer.
 Published with permission.
-Dr. Kristie Leong is a freelance writer and is not directly affiliated with avivahealth.com.